pranavrc/tenor/README.md

 The concept of music is incredibly accommodating; anything from industrial noise to baroque classical can be appreciated with enough interest.
 This makes the problem statement simple - all we need is a random rhythm and melody generator and we could pass off its output as music.

 But popular and contemporary music has tuned the ears of the average listener to certain preset patterns in melody, harmony and rhythm.
 As a result, most of us have developed a collective sense of what makes good music and what doesn't, while in fact, there is no such thing as good or bad music (objectively, of course).
-Now this makes the problem statement a lot more tangible - generating music is easy, generating music that *sounds good to the human ear* requires more effort.
+Now this makes the problem statement a lot more tangible - generating music is easy, generating music that sounds *accessible* or *good to the human ear* requires more effort.

 The project is an attempt at constructing primitive music theory and using it as a base to build procedures that can generate melodies, in-tune to the ears of the average listener.
 Most of the heavy lifting is done by [Clojure](http://clojure.org/) and [Overtone](http://overtone.github.io/); we just build simple abstractions to represent concepts and patterns in music theory and use them to generate musical pieces.